ysharplanguage/FastJsonParser/README.md

 I do *not* recommend it for any use in production, at this point.
 This may or may not evolve soon, but for one simple thing to begin with, it's in need of more extensive JSON conformance tests.

-That being said, you can feel free to fork / bugfix / augment / improve it at your own will.
+That being said, just feel free to [fork / bugfix / augment / improve it](https://github.com/ysharplanguage/FastJsonParser/graphs/contributors) at your own will.

 Of course, I welcome your informed input and feedback.